 A library in northwest Iowa is considering its next steps after a religious activist burned several books.

-Paul Dorr from religious group Rescue the Perishing on Friday recorded a Facebook Live video outside of the Orange City Public Library prior to an event where drag queens would be reading to children as part of the Orange City Pride Festival.
+Paul Dorr from religious group Rescue the Perishing on Friday recorded a Facebook Live video outside of the Prairie Winds Center prior to an event where drag queens would be reading to children as part of the Orange City Pride Festival.

 “Continuing my 25-year stand for Christ I cannot stand by and let the shameful adults at the Orange City library board bring the next group of little children into their foul sexual reality without a firm resistance,” said Dorr in the video.